 - Read and sign the Honor Code that can be found in your Esther account.

 - Get your Rice identification card and office key at the Rice Campus Police Department.
 Go to the lobby of the Campus Police located just inside Entrance #8 (2000 block of University Boulevard at Stockton).
 Hours are 7:00 AM-5:00 PM Monday—Friday.

 - All students should open a local banking account to receive automatic stipend deposits.
 Your first check will be a physical check, but if you have Direct Deposit, your stipend checks will be deposited directly to the account.
 Your stipend begins August 16th.
 Your first paycheck will be issued on August 31st.

 - Domestic students should complete their I9 form with the Payroll office; at the latest, this should be done by the end of the second semester.
 More information regarding payroll can be found here.

 - Be sure the Academic Program Coordinator has a good email address for you and check your email regularly.
 We will send important e-mails to you after your graduation date and we need an e-mail address that you regularly use.
 If you are depending on your new Rice e-mail account, please check it regularly.

-- You must attend the Department of Earth, Environmental and Planetary Sciences (EEPS) New Graduate Student Orientation that is usually scheduled on Friday of Orientation.
+- You must attend the Department of Earth, Environmental and Planetary Sciences (EEPS) New Graduate Student Orientation that is usually scheduled on Friday of Orientation Week.
 More information about the department orientation will be e-mailed to you closer to the fall term.
 During this orientation you will receive important documents that must be completed.
 You will also meet individually with the Graduate Committee who will guide you in selecting the specific courses you should take for the first term.
 After you meet with Graduate Committee you will be permitted to register if you have met all requirements for Rice Student Health.